vernig/twilio-sko-devops-with-github/README.md

  After committing this file, open the action and see the test running.

- # Step 5 - Add Secretes
+ # Step 5 - Add Secrets

  * In the repo click on Settings
  * Click on "Secrets" in the lef side bar